-These guidelines have been prepared in the context of Work Package 2 of the GGP 'Evaluate, Plan, Initiate' project (GGP-EPI)1.
+These guidelines have been prepared in the context of Work Package 2 of the GGP 'Evaluate, Plan, Initiate' project (GGP-EPI).
 The GGP Fieldwork Experiment on Modes, conducted during 2018, provided important insights for the preparation of these Technical Guidelines.
 The document was also prepared with inputs from partners and other experts in the field.

 The GGP Central Coordination Team (GGP CCT) would like to acknowledge the work of several individuals in the preparation of these guidelines.
-Susana Cabaco was central in the development of the guidelines.
+Tom Emery and Susana Cabaco were central in the development of the guidelines.
 We would also like to thank Peter Lugtig, Vera Toepel, Detlev Lueck, Robert Naderi, Almut Schumann, Martin Bujard, Lars Dommermuth and Aat Liefbroer for their extensive comments on an earlier draft.
-We would also like to thank Maurice Maartens for the development of TMT and assistance in developing usage guidelines.
+We would also like to thank Maurice Maartens and colleagues at CentERdata for the development of TMT and assistance in developing usage guidelines.
 We would also like to thank the European Value Study, the European Social Survey and the Survey of Health Ageing and Retirement in Europe for setting high standards in comparative research and sharing their experiences, on which these guidelines are based.

-1 Funded by the Horizon 2020 Research and Innovation Programme under grant agreement n° 739511.
+&lt;sup>1 Funded by the Horizon 2020 Research and Innovation Programme under grant agreement n° 739511.